 Pro’s

-a limited company is legally separate from its business owner, who has limited liability
+A limited company is legally separate from its business owner, who has limited liability

-personal assets aren’t exposed – you only stand to lose what you put into the company
+Personal assets aren’t exposed – you only stand to lose what you put into the company

-limited companies stand to be more tax efficient than sole traders, as rather than paying income tax they pay corporation tax on their profits.
+Limited companies stand to be more tax efficient than sole traders, as rather than paying income tax they pay corporation tax on their profits.

 Cons

-limited companies have more responsibilities.
+Limited companies have more responsibilities.
 These are known as the director’s fiduciary responsibilities.

-can be costly and time-consuming, as you’ll need to either deal with this extra paperwork yourself
+Can be costly and time-consuming, as you’ll need to either deal with this extra paperwork yourself

-information about your business can be found via Companies House, meaning details on directors and your company’s earnings are required to be shown publicly.
+Information about your business can be found via Companies House, meaning details on directors and your company’s earnings are required to be shown publicly.